PaperMC/PaperDocs/source/site/api.rst

 ``v1`` - The initial launch version of the API.

-NOTE: The parent (``https://papermc.io/api``) does not currently enumerate the available API versions and will return a ``501 Not Implemented`` if accessed directly.
+NOTE: The parent (``https://papermc.io/api``) does not currently enumerate the available API versions and will return a ``403 Forbidden`` if accessed directly.

 PROJECT_NAME